Print Friendly

 Riq to find; to reach riqon(ik) to catch up, suffer

--Ch’aj to wash something ch’ajan(ik) to wash one’s self, colors run
+Ch’aj to wash something ch’ajan(ik) to bathe, colors run

 K’AK’A TAQ TZIJVocabulary